bwplotka/mimic/README.md

 Because we learnt that this approach is quite beneficial, the hard way. :rage4:

-Why you should define your templates/infra/configs in Golang?
+Why you should define your templates/infra/configs in Go?

-* Golang is a strongly **typed** language.
+* Go is a strongly **typed** language.
 This means that compiler and IDE of your choice will *massively* help you find what config fields certain config allows, what values enum expects and what is the type of each field.

-* Golang recommends [goDoc formatting](https://blog.golang.org/godoc-documenting-go-code), which means that you can leverage native comments for each struct's fields to document behaviour or details related to the config field.
+* Go recommends [goDoc formatting](https://blog.Go.org/godoc-documenting-go-code), which means that you can leverage native comments for each struct's fields to document behaviour or details related to the config field.
 Just go to config struct source code via IDE and check what each fields actually means!
 See [this great Kubernetes struct](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go#L55) as an example.

 * Reduce incompatibilities and unknowns to minimum.
-Golang allows versioned dependency management.
-This means that you if project you define configs or definitions against, is in Golang or uses configuration defined by protobuf, you can natively import such typed config
+Go allows versioned dependency management.
+This means that you if project you define configs or definitions against, is in Go or uses configuration defined by protobuf, you can natively import such typed config
   **directly** from source.
 To generate your configuration/definitions, you can fill exactly the same struct, as the project you configure will use for unmarshal.
 No more blind searches and surprises.
 It cannot be safer or simpler than this.

   For example: you can get feedback early on, that the type you used in your Kubernetes stateful set definition’s field is wrong!
   Or the field you used in the Prometheus configuration file does not exist anymore in version 2.0 of Prometheus.

 * Quick feedback loop.
-Catch most mistakes and incompatibilities in Golang compile time, before you even deploy it further.
+Catch most mistakes and incompatibilities in Go compile time, before you even deploy it further.
-  As you probably know one of Golang goal is to have very fas compilation time, which feels like you are running a script.
+  As you probably know one of Go goal is to have very fas compilation time, which feels like you are running a script.

 * Unit/Integration test your configuration, infrastructure and deployment.

     For example: Want to check if you PromQL queries in Prometheus alerts works as expected?
 Just write unit test for those using e.g [this](https://github.com/prometheus/prometheus/blob/f678e27eb62ecf56e2b0bad82345925a4d6162a2/cmd/promtool/unittest.go#L37)
     Want to check if your alertmanager routing works?
 Create unit test using native routing logic imported directly from github.com/prometheus/alertmananger

-* Keep the set of the languages used in your organization to a minimum - just one: Golang, which one of the cleanest and easiest to read languages made.
+* Keep the set of the languages used in your organization to a minimum - just one: Go, which one of the cleanest and easiest to read languages made.

 * Associate things.
 If you create a Kubernetes Deployment that expects configMap A, it's sometimes easy to make a typo or forget to apply that configMap A.
-  With Golang you can associate those two together either by common constant string, or by literally referencing `ConfigMap.Name` in your Kubernetes Deployment.
+  With Go you can associate those two together either by common constant string, or by literally referencing `ConfigMap.Name` in your Kubernetes Deployment.
   Catch the bugs early!

 ## What this project is NOT